nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 The important properties are:

-*   FilePath - if present this property has the value of the target log file.
+*   `FilePath` - if present this property has the value of the target log file.
 If this property is not present, the log is written to the standard output.
-*   LogLevel - each log message has a level.
+*   `LogLevel` - each log message has a level.
 This property identifies the minimal log level that will be printed.
 Levels are as in standard java logging - see [LogLevel](http://docs.oracle.com/javase/7/docs/api/java/util/logging/Level.html).
 If this property is not present, a default log level INFO is used.
-*   LogCloudSimClock - a boolean proeprty.
+*   `LogCloudSimClock` - a boolean proeprty.
 If "true" the current CloudSim simulation time will be included in every log entry.
-*   LogReadableSimClock - a boolean property.
+*   `LogReadableSimClock` - a boolean property.
 If "true" the current CloudSim simulation time will be included in every log entry and it will be formatted in the "_days:hours:minutes:seconds_" format.
-*   LogRealTimeClock - a boolean property.
+*   `LogRealTimeClock` - a boolean property.
 If "true" the actual system/computer time will be included in every log entry.
-*   LogFormat - a list of get method names of the class [LogRecord](http://docs.oracle.com/javase/7/docs/api/java/util/logging/LogRecord.html).
+*   `LogFormat` - a list of get method names of the class [LogRecord](http://docs.oracle.com/javase/7/docs/api/java/util/logging/LogRecord.html).
 It allows you to specify what should compose your log entries.
-Typically, you would specify just "_<u>getMessage</u>_" or "_<u>getLevel;getMessage</u>_".
+Typically, you would specify just `getMessage` or `getLevel;getMessage`.
-*   ShutStandardLogger - a boolean property.
+*   `ShutStandardLogger` - a boolean property.
 If "true" it will shut CloudSim's standard logger.
 This is useful, when the standard logger generates too many log messages and causes the simulation execution to slow down significantly.